arangodb/docs/3.6/backup-restore.md

   In single server deployments constant invocation of very long running transactions could prevent that from ever happening during a timeout period.
-  The same holds true for clusters, where this lock must now be obtained on all database servers at the same time.
+  The same holds true for clusters, where this lock must now be obtained on all DB-Servers at the same time.

   Especially in the cluster the result of these successively longer tries to obtain the global transaction lock might become visible in periods of apparent